top of page

 ANALYSIS

-This year we decided to shift our focus towards non-traditional displacement conditions to demonstrate that forced movements can occur in all contexts and scales - whether it is five people on a remote Hebridean island moving to the mainland to access healthcare or a large wildfire that destroys the homes of an entire Portuguese community.
+This year we decided to shift our focus towards non-traditional displacement conditions to demonstrate that forced movements can occur in all contexts and scales, whether it involves five people on a remote Hebridean island moving to the mainland to access healthcare or a large wildfire destroying the homes of an entire Portuguese community.

-We also wanted to understand how methods for dealing with displacement can be integrated into existing and improved systems.
-We tackled this challenge by starting with our four unit aims.
-For each one, we explored relevant macro level issues including economics, governance, climate, and displacement.
-This subsequently led us to our meso level.
+We also sought to investigate how methods of dealing with displacement can be integrated into existing and potential future systems.
+We approached this by starting with our four unit aims.
+For each, we explored relevant macro-level (global) issues, including economics, governance, climate, and displacement.
+At the meso level, we examined how these issues affect specific countries, while the micro level shows how they crystallise into local conditions which can later be addressed through an architectural strategy.

 1.